DefinitelyTyped/DefinitelyTyped/README.md

   So there may be a lag of days, weeks, or even months before a helpful community member sends a PR to update the type declaration package for a new library release.
   If you're impacted by this, you can be the change you want to see in the world and you can be that helpful community member!

-:exclamation: If you're updating type declarations for a library, always set the `major.minor` version in the first line of `index.d.ts` to match the library version that you're documenting! :exclamation:
+:exclamation: If you're updating type declarations for a library, always set the `major.minor` version in `package.json` to match the library version that you're documenting! :exclamation:

 #### If a library is updated to a new major version with breaking changes, how should I update its type declaration package?